Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMG198/the-witches-from-earth">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWUQNG53/debunked">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The members of Earth House depart the school to pick up the Aerial, which has<br>been under repair.
-Their destination is Plant Quetta, a giant development facility that belongs to<br>the Benerit Group.
-But Suletta is still troubled by the misunderstanding between her and Miorine.</p>
+<p align="center">▶▶ Pod 042 - Report:

+While accompanying unit A2 in visiting the  at the request<br>of Lily to procure materials, a large number of hostile machine lifeforms is observed advancing<br>toward the area.
+Unable to detect command units from this enemy group.
+Reason for enemy advance<br>is currently unknown.
+Until  returns to the front lines after completing strengthening modifications, this unit<br>will commence a defensive operation in cooperation with A2 and the machine lifeforms in this<br>village.</p>
 </td>
 </tr>
 </table>